gagan-bansal/extend-geojson-properties/README.md

 # extend-geojson-properties
-Extend properties of geojson objects from separate dataset of jsons.
+Extend properties of geojson (array of features or FeatureCollection) from separate dataset of jsons.

 ## Installation
 For node.js or with browserify